ENEE467/Getting_Started/source/Lab7.rst

 directory of workspace.
 This is where you'll be working for this exercise.

 Go through the code inside ``UR3eMoveInterface::examplesMoveIt`` function to understand how the motions observed in the simulation were implemented.

-Or :ref:`this page <Description of the examples code>` for a detailed description.
+Also refer :ref:`this page <Description of the examples code>` for a more detailed explanation of the code.

 .. toctree::
   :maxdepth: 1